dpS1lence/dpS1lence/README.md

 </p>

 # My Projects and Awards
-## The majority of these projects were developed collaboratively, with a consistent team of two, fostering a synergistic environment that encouraged creativity and efficiency.
+## The majority of these projects were developed collaboratively.
 ## 🏆🥇Insightify

 **Creation Date:** 04/2023